Don Sutton, Hall of Fame pitcher for Dodgers, dies at 75

 Sutton pitched for Dodgers Hall of Fame manager Tommy Lasorda, who died on Jan.
 7.

-”ENOUGH! (hash)DonSutton Such a classy man,” Reds Hall of Fame catcher Johnny Bench wrote on Twitter. ”Great career not only in baseball but broadcasting as well.
+“ENOUGH! #DonSutton Such a classy man,” Reds Hall of Fame catcher Johnny Bench wrote on Twitter.
+“Great career not only in baseball but broadcasting as well.
 I am so sad.”

 Besides his son, Sutton is survived by his wife, Mary, and daughters Staci and Jacquie.